Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

+ remove light bulb, and trick the sensors; observer paradox (double slit experiment c̄ human eyeballs) bouncing on the inner boundary of the goldilocks zone inversion
+ …
- remove light bulb, and trick the sensors; observer paradox (double slit experiment c̄ human eyeballs) bouncing on the inner boundary of the goldilocks zone inversion i can fly; plane v jumping v falling v wingsuit v parachute v.. #deadlines\.//, those who can fly, can fly like (be careful what you wish for; /blessing|curse/); i can fly #pestilence i am a shapeshifter; aging, amputation, gmo,.. #fountain∘youth
+ not sure if i mentioned it elsewhere; geometry is /powerful|computational|../ #s/particle/wave/ a waveform could crash your party folding spacettime to steal from another position; banks, shops, aliens,.. #horn∘plenty or just light bulb socket it s/in|out/to|from/ nowhere #nullisland it can form a waveform on the otherside, or not; how it is seen, or not seen, directionality, interactability,.; is /hackable|configurable/ holowave projection technology #starlight i can fly; plane v jumping v falling v wingsuit v parachute v.. #deadlines\.//, those who can fly, can fly like (be careful what you wish for; /blessing|curse/); i can fly #pestilence i am a shapeshifter; aging, amputation, gmo,.. #fountain∘youth